renatocaliari/API-Testing-with-Node.js/README.md

-Tests for APIs using Node and Vows
+Test API using Node and Vows
 ==================================

 This example shows how to test the status code from an api using Node with Vows.